Toma400/Baedoor_Encyclopaedia/Mechanicum/Walkthroughs/Baedoor_Classic/Sources/001_Lnd__Baedoor.md

 - extremely long conquest era (when no notebook aspects were changed to adjust from early OE to late OE)
 - originally stated year being absurdly late (when neither conquests nor Tom being adventurer could happen)
-- historical plane, stating Tom having adventures years before second plane, and living centuries after first one
+- roleplay context, stating Tom having adventures years before second plane, and living centuries after first one

 This makes this notebook yet extremely valuable, but historically broken, so to speak.
 To see further